Frequently Asked Questions

 What's our aim?

-A primary aim of the group is to support and encourage each other.
-Training rides and the EGB culmulative point system lead to our annual awards dinner which gives riders of all levels something to aim towards.
+The primary aim of the group is to support and encourage each other.
+Training rides and group national rides use the EGB cumulative point system, which lead to awards which are presented both nationally from EnduranceGB and locally at our annual awards dinner.
+This gives riders of all levels something to aim towards.

 Membership varies on which type you go for.
 Please refer to our membership page to find out with type would be best for you.